AashitaK/ML-Workshops/README.md

 Session 3: Model Building, Tuning and Testing - 1
 - Splitting dataset into training and testing sets
 - Bias-variance tradeoff, overfitting and underfitting of models
-- Training and testing models for classification and regression
+- Training and validation of models for classification and regression
 - Normalization and scaling of features

 Session 4: Model Building, Tuning and Testing - 2